scottalguire/constomatic/README.md

 Type: `String`
 Default: `"/build/functions.php"`

 Path to the source file.
-Usually set to `"/functions.php"`
+Usually set to `"functions.php"`

 **dest**

 Type: `String`
-Default: `"/build"`
+Default: `"/"`

 Path to the folder where file with the hashed consts will be output.
-Usually set to `"/"`

 **constName**